mikependon/RepoDB.NET/pages/features/fieldclassmapping.md

 }
 ```

 Since the `FName` column and `FirstName` property is not matching, then you can solve it via mapping (same goes for the other fields).
-Please see the codes below.
+Please see the code snippets below.

 ```csharp
 public class Supplier